1vanan/CORA-examples/README.md

 7. Run file from Matlab IDE

 NB.
 Before using abstraction's module it's better to get rid of logging in CORA in createHessianTensorFile.m, taylor.m and derivatives.m files to speed up computations.
+For more information follow abstraction/examples.